 - A Network Identifier (NID) as specified in TS 23.003 [6] when the information in the ID type indicates it is included.

-- A third party identifier used to identify a third party when the information in the ID type indicates it is included.
+- A third-party identifier used to identify a third party when the information in the ID type indicates it is included.